waylaidwanderer/gemini-plays-pokemon-public/notepad.md

+# LESSONS LEARNED

+## Tool & Agent Management
+- **Proactive Tool Testing:** I must test tools in their expected environments (e.g., a pathfinder on a water route) *before* relying on them for critical navigation to avoid mid-task failures.
+- **Tool-Game Mechanic Parity:** Tools will fail catastrophically if their internal model of the game is inaccurate (e.g., not accounting for all traversable tile types like WATER, or not understanding a menu's structure).
+All tools must be designed with a perfect understanding of the game mechanics and UI they interact with.
+- **UI Parser Integrity:** A tool's pathfinding logic can be correct, but will fail catastrophically if its UI parser is not robust.
+A parser must be anchored and use boundary detection (like the 'CANCEL' option) to avoid including non-selectable UI elements in its data.
+Feeding corrupt data (wrong list size, wrong indices) to a correct algorithm produces incorrect results.
+- **Simplify, Don't Over-Engineer:** When a complex tool repeatedly fails debugging, replace it with a simpler, more robust version that accomplishes a smaller part of the task reliably.
+This avoids wasting turns on complex, buggy automation.
+- **`advanced_route_planner` Behavior:** The tool correctly calculates paths that cross both land and water.
+However, it does not automate the transition.
+I must manually use SURF when the generated path moves from a land tile to an adjacent water tile.
+The tool's output is a set of coordinates; the method of traversal is my responsibility.

+## Navigation & Exploration
+- **Fly Map Navigation:** The Fly map is not a free-roam grid.
+It consists of fixed paths between cities.
+Movement is restricted to specific connections, not cardinal directions from every point.

+## Hypothesis Testing
+- **Precise Test Execution:** When testing a hypothesis from an agent, I must follow the test plan precisely.
+Incomplete tests can lead to incorrect conclusions and wasted time.

 # IMMEDIATE TASKS
 - **Ecruteak Gym Warp Mapping:** After defeating the Gym Leader, I must systematically step on every single `PIT` tile in this gym.
 The system alert has confirmed they are warps.
 I will document the destination of each one with a `define_map_marker` call to ensure my map data is complete.
 This is a high-priority task to address the map hygiene critique.